 The clutch lever is located at the left handlebar grip.
 To disengage the clutch, pull the lever toward the handlebar grip.
 To engage the clutch, release the lever.
 The lever should be pulled rapidly and released slowly for smooth clutch operation.

 The clutch lever is equipped with a clutch switch, which is part of the ignition circuit cut-off system.
-(See page 3-26 for an explanation of the ignition circuit cut-off system.)
+(See page 3-23.)

 Shift pedal